Do you try to keep the foods you love at arms’ distance in an attempt to avoid temptation? How is it working for you?

 I’d like to show you how to make friends with food so you won’t feel powerless over your cravings.
 I want to teach you another way to handle your emotional eating and show you that there is a much gentler and more effective alternative to dieting.
 You never have to feel deprived or hungry again.

 Coming very soon you will have a chance to purchase my Losing Weight without Dieting Program.
-It’s a combination of audios, transcripts and exercises that will give you an opportunity to walk in the experience of my first clients who participated in the program.
+It’s a combination of audios, videos, transcripts and exercises that will give you an opportunity to walk in the experience of my first clients who participated in the program.
 Now I am in the process of updating the content with new videos.
 I’d like to be sure to address your needs.
 Please share any questions or thoughts you want me to cover in my videos.